podio/podio-objc-platform/tutorial/index.md

 6. Uploading and associating files to a bug
 7. Collaborating with other users on bugs

-## 1. Creating a "Bug" template using Podio Platform console
+## 1. Creating a "Bug" template using Podio Platform Console

 //Shared with JS example?

-The first step is to set up a *project* for your app in the [Podio Platform console](https://platform.podio.com) and integrate the SDK into your Xcode project.
+The first step is to set up a *project* for your app in the [Podio Platform Console](https://platform.podio.com) and integrate the SDK into your Xcode project.
 You can find instructions on how to do this under ["Getting Started"]({{ site.baseurl}}/).

 ## 2. Configuring PodioPlatformKit SDK for your Xcode project

-After integrating PodioPlatformKit into your Xcode project using CocoaPods and importing the umbrella header in your Swift bridging, you need to configure PodioPlatformKit using your project API keys for Podio Platform.
-To do so, add the following code to your `application(_:didFinishLaunchingWithOptions:)` method in your app delegate:
+After integrating PodioPlatformKit with your Xcode project using CocoaPods and importing the PodioPlatformKit umbrella header in your Swift bridging header, you need to configure PodioPlatformKit to use your project API keys for Podio Platform.
+To do so, add the following lines to your `application(_:didFinishLaunchingWithOptions:)` method in your app delegate:

 {% highlight Swift %}
 func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {
-  Podio.setupWithAPIKey("my-api-key", secret: "my-secret") // 1
+  Podio.setupWithAPIKey("my-project-api-key", secret: "my-project-secret") // 1
   Podio.automaticallyStoreTokenInKeychainForCurrentApp()   // 2

   return true